Céüse

 Céüse (Montagne de Céüse) is a limestone mountain in the Hautes-Alpes département of France near Gap and Sigoyer.
 The "Pic de Céüse" is at an elevation of 2016 m, and the whole massif is included in the Natura 2000 protected area.
 The mountain has a distinctive large horseshoe-shaped cliff (the Corniche de Céûse) which contains some of the most extreme sport climbing routes in the world.
-It is also the site of a ski resort.
+It was also the site of a ski resort.

 Naming

 According to Lou Tresor dóu Felibrige, the name "Céüse" comes from the Latin for flint, and also means "flint, pebble" in Occitan.

 Geology

 The mountain is an example of a perched syncline, which presents as a south-facing horseshoe-shaped limestone cliff.

 Ski resort

-The northern end of the mountain is the location of a small ski resort, called Céüze 2000 (or also the Gap Ceuse Ski Resort 2000); it was built after the Second World War and updated in the 1990s, and contains 8 lifts serving 35 kilometres of green, blue, red and black runs, from an elevation of 1550 m to the peak itself at 2016 m.
+The northern end of the mountain was the location of a small ski resort, called Céüze 2000 (or also the Gap Ceuse Ski Resort 2000); it was built after the Second World War and updated in the 1990s, and contains 8 lifts serving 35 kilometres of green, blue, red and black runs, from an elevation of 1550 m to the peak itself at 2016 m.